isabella232/stashkins/README.md

-When the backing branch _issue/1_ is deleted, Stashkins will observe this job still exists and delete it because the job name starts with the _job namespace_ _foo-bar-continous-_ without a backing branch to provide the issue-1 job name suffix.
+When the backing branch _issue/1_ is deleted, Stashkins will observe this job still exists and delete it because the job name starts with the _job namespace_ _foo-bar-continous-_ without a backing branch to provide the suffix of the branch-part of the job name.

 For Maven jobs, Stashkins will also create per-branch Maven repositories in Sonatype Nexus, which works in concert with the job